diwis/BUFET/README.md

 <h2>Reproduction of an experiment in the manuscript for comparison with EmpiricalGO</h2>
 <p>In order to reproduce one of the experiments detailed in the paper manuscript please follow the instructions below:
 <ol>
-    <li>Download the code and compile it according to the instructions (See section "Compiling the code")</li>
+    <li>Download the code and compile it according to the instructions (See section "Compiling the code").</li>
-    <li>Download input files listed below:
+    <li>Download the input files listed below:
     	<ul>
 	<li><a target="_blank" href="http://carolina.imis.athena-innovation.gr/bufet/annotation_special_dataset.csv.gz">Annotation data</a></li>
 	<li><a target="_blank" href="http://carolina.imis.athena-innovation.gr/bufet/microT_special_dataset.csv.gz">microT special form dataset</a></li>